UKCloud/openshift-v4/upi/vsphere/README.md

 - This procedure is (currently) not documented by Red Hat so is presumably unsupported
 - Tested only for update from 4.3.9 to 4.3.13

-## Mirror the installation for the new version
+## Mirror new version of OpenShift container images to the private registry
 1. Configure shell variables for mirroring:
 ```
 export OCP_RELEASE=4.3.13-x86_64